GluuFederation/gluu-gateway/gg-demo/README.md

 ### 7. Demo

 Demo is prepared as python CGI script.
 You need to put it in some CGI enabled web server.
 Script is divided into 4 parts:

-* demo-client.py - main script
+* index.py - main script
-* calls.py - REST calls
+* helper.py - REST calls and HTML template
 * config.py - custom configuration
-* display.py - printing functions

 By default, UMA flow is executed.